bitfocus/companion-module-toggl-track/companion/HELP.md

 ### Version 1.0.0

-First release
+- First release

 ### Version 1.0.1

-Fix broken link
+- Fix broken link

 ### Version 1.0.2

-Allow a project to be specified when starting a new timer button
+- Allow a project to be specified when starting a new timer button

-Add an action to refresh the project list
+- Add an action to refresh the project list

-Add 'Always start' configuration option
+- Add 'Always start' configuration option

 ### Version 1.0.3

-Add variables for timerId and timerDescription
+- Add variables for timerId and timerDescription

 ### Version 2.0.0

-Updated for Companion version 3
+- Updated for Companion version 3

-Updated for toggl API version 9
+- Updated for toggl API version 9

 ### Version 2.0.1

-Make the API token config field required
+- Make the API token config field required

-Fix manifest file
+- Fix manifest file

+### Version 2.1.0

+- rewrite module in typescript
+- use module toggl-track instead of implementing api on our own
+- add status reports for some failure cases in connections dashboard
+- add configurable time entry poller
+- add feedback for currently running project
+- update timerDuration to contain the correct duration formatted as time string